45.000 kilometers around the world in a sailboat, alone, without stopping, without assistance, and as fast as possible.

 The Vendée Globe solo sailing competition, which sees the sailors spending around three months alone in a boat and sailing around the globe clockwise through the Atlantic and Pacific Ocean, is the biggest challenge I’ve ever undertaken.
 It is by any standards one of the most demanding feats in extreme sports in the world.
-Less than a hundred people have ever achieved to finish it.
+Around a hundred people have ever achieved to finish it.

 My starting point in the Vendée Globe

 Safety is always the first priority in my job as pilot.
 This is also reflected in the way I sail.
 When alone at sea, the nearest help may be over a thousand kilometers away.
 In extreme conditions, even a small problem can quickly escalate and multiply.

 Getting to the starting line has required success in other important competitions in 2018 and 2019, partnerships to ensure my boat is up to the required standards, and top performance by everyone in the support team.

 Vendée Globe will test my personal limits unlike any of my adventures before this.